MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/filterpagebuilder/filterpagebuilder-data-type.md

 ---
-title: "FilterPageBuilder Data Type"
+title: "FilterPageBuilder data type"
-description: "Stores filter configurations for a filter page." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Stores filter configurations for a filter page." ms.author: solsen ms.date: 08/26/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
+ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# FilterPageBuilder Data Type
+# FilterPageBuilder Data type
 > **Version**: _Available or changed with runtime version 1.0._

 Stores filter configurations for a filter page.
 A filter page is a dynamic page type that contains one or more filter controls that enables users to set filters on fields of the underlying tables.